 6. Understand your requirements – There’s nothing worse than agreeing to rent somewhere and then finding out that your favourite piece of furniture won’t go up the stairs, so think carefully about what’s really important to you.

-7. Be clear from the start – If you have any special requests or needs, make sure you let the us know about them at the start of your search.
+7. Be clear from the start – If you have any special requests or needs, make sure you let us know about them at the start of your search.

 8. Don’t overstretch yourself – Try not to do too many viewings in a day or you’ll forget what the earlier properties were like.